Keys to Live Shopping Success!

 Did you miss our last keynote?
 Don’t worry!
-Click here to watch the full recording and click here to download the report.
-This post is a short recap of what was discussed.
-Samira Dossani, our Business Development Manager and Chanida Rayrolles, our VP Marketplace outlined the seven keys every brand needs for a successful Live Shopping strategy.
+Watch the full recording and download the report.
+This post is a short recap of the discussion: Samira Dossani, our Business Development Manager, and Chanida Rayrolles, our VP Marketplace, outlined the seven keys every brand needs for a successful Live Shopping strategy.

 - Choosing a Host

-Your host can make or break your show, and your conversion rate!
-It’s important to choose a host that’s authentic.
-Additionally, it’s quite obvious to an audience when a host isn’t genuinely interested in your product.
-It’s important that on top of genuine interest, your has good knowledge of the product.
-This will come easily if they’re already a fan of it!
-Furthermore, if your host is able to answer questions, talk about features and benefits, and overall give genuine thoughts about your product, this will build trust for your audience and bode well when they ask for the sale.
+Your host can make or break your show and your conversion rate!
+It’s crucial to choose an authentic host.
+Additionally, it’s obvious to an audience when a host isn’t genuinely interested in your product.
+It is also critical that they have good knowledge of the product.
+It will run neatly if they’re already a fan of it!
+Furthermore, if your host can answer questions, talk about features and benefits, and give genuine thoughts about your product, this will build trust for your audience and bode well when they ask for the sale.

 - Involving your Internal Teams

 Live Shopping isn’t one size fits all.
-It may take some trial and error before you learn what strategies work well for your brand.
-The best way to do this is to plan a pilot show to test out different tactics.
-At the same time, it’s also a good idea to set realistic KPIs for your pilot.
-For example, you may not want to set a high conversion rate, because you’re still in the testing phase.
-It may be more important to set a high engagement rate and build off of that as your strategy grows.
-This will help manage team expectations moving forward.
+It may take a trial and error before you learn what strategies work well for your brand.
+The best way to do this is to plan a pilot show to test different tactics.
+At the same time, a good idea is to set realistic KPIs for your pilot.
+For example, you may not want to set a high conversion rate because you’re still in the testing phase.
+It is more helpful to set up a high engagement rate and improve it as your strategy grows.
+It will help manage team expectations moving forward.

 - Crafting a Promotion Strategy

 We’ve seen a lot of success with brands that heavily promote their Live Shopping events.
-By using all of your organic channels, you can promote how special it is for your audience to attend your live shows.
-Also, many brands also allocate a media budget for hero events, to attract even newer customers.
-Creating this type of pre-show excitement will help your audience be aware that the experience in your live show is exclusive!
+Using all of your organic channels, you can tell how special it is for your audience to attend your live shows.
+Also, many brands allocate a media budget for hero events to attract even newer customers.
+Creating this type of pre-show excitement will help ensure your audience that the experience in your live show is exclusive!